kubernetes-sigs/kueue/keps/693-multikueue/README.md

 * Support for cluster role sharing (worker & manager insinde one cluster) is out of scope for this KEP.
 We will get back to the topic once kubernetes/enhancements#4370 is merged and becomes a wider standard.
+* distribute running Jobs across multiple clusters, and reconcile partial results in the Job objects on the management cluster (each Job will run on a single worker cluster).

 ## Proposal